Adam-12: Production

-In 1974, during the production of the seventh season, Martin Milner signed to play Karl Robinson on the short-lived series The Swiss Family Robinson.
-Several options were tested over the course of this season which would allow the series to continue should a proposed eighth season (1975–1976) move forward.
-Jo Ann Pflug, Mark Harmon, and Michael Warren were all tested in police officer roles, in episodes where McCord served as their training officer or partner.
-Another idea proposed that the series be continued with Officer Ed Wells (Gary Crosby) replacing Malloy, who would be written off with a promotion to Sergeant at another division.
+In 1974, during the production of the seventh season, Martin Milner signed to play Karl Robinson on the short-lived television series The Swiss Family Robinson, taking him off Adam-12.
+Several options were tested during this season, which would allow the series to continue should the production of a proposed eighth season move forward.
+Jo Ann Pflug, Mark Harmon, and Michael Warren were tested for their potential to replace Milner in episodes where McCord served as their training officer or partner.
+Another idea proposed that the series be continued with Officer Ed Wells, played by Gary Crosby, replacing Malloy, who would be written off with a promotion to Sergeant at another division.
 However, the birth of Kent McCord's son three days before the seventh season's finale aired took McCord off the show as well, forcing the series to end with the seventh season.

 Reception and cultural impact

 The police vehicles were central characters in that "mobile patrol units [became] associated with the black and white units made famous in such television shows as Adam-12.
 It was one of the shows that portrayed "the professionalism of the officers and police departments".
-Ronald Wayne Rodman pointed out that the theme of Adam-12 referred to a "military style topic while portraying a sense of contemporary action".
+Ronald Wayne Rodman pointed out that the theme of Adam-12 referred to a "military-style topic while portraying a sense of contemporary action".
 Douglas Rushkoff noted, "Adam-12 also marked [the] last gasp of the righteous style of cop TV."
 Their set was not a squad room or an office, but the actors "watched the changes in American culture through the windshield of their squad car".
+"12", a slang nickname for police, likely originated from Adam-12, in a manner comparable to the similar nickname "five-O", which originated from Hawaii Five-O.

-In 2003, the Los Angeles Police Department activated an actual 1-Adam-12 unit, in service with Central Division.
+In 2003, the Los Angeles Police Department activated an actual unit with the 1-Adam-12 call sign, in service with the Central Division.
 The unit was not a standard patrol unit and was only assigned to officers who demonstrated "outstanding duty performance".
-It is unknown if the unit is still active as of 2022.
+It is unknown if the unit is still active as of 2023.